isabella232/drawIT/README.md

 ## Overview

-Automate creation of diagrams that can be viewed in IBM2 on diagrams.net.
+Automate creation of diagrams that can be viewed in IBM2 on diagrams.net desktop.

-Download the [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) for Mac only.
+The [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) is currently available for Mac only.

-Note:  Both Mac and Windows versions will be available when IBM2 is published.
+Note:  Both Mac and Windows versions for diagrams.net desktop will be available when IBM2 is published.

 ## Use Cases